Cash For Arms

 Because the nickel Model 39-2 is rarer, it can sell for around 10% to 20% more than the blued one.

-Accessories can also affect the price of a preowned Model 39-2 for sale.
+Accessories can also affect how much a preowned Model 39-2 is worth.
 This always depends on the buyer, however, as you may run into ones who don’t want “add-ons.”

 Original Smith & Wesson Model 39-2 Box

-Like many other discontinued guns, the SW Model 39-2 also has its share of collectors willing to pay for the original cardboard box.
-The better the box’s condition, the better the price.
+Like many other discontinued guns, the SW Model 39-2 also has its share of collectors willing to fork over cash for the original cardboard box.
+The better the box’s condition, the more it's worth.

 Extra Magazines